RuthAndRoth/Reference/Robin Wood Templates/README.md

 "chat at robinwood.com", and explain what you intend to use it for.

-## Usage for Ruth/Roth 2.0
+## Usage for Ruth2/Roth2

-Permission to post Robin Wood's Avatar UV Templates in Ruth/Roth and to post on the GitHub repository was provided by Robin Wood on 5-Apr-2019.
+Permission to post Robin Wood's Avatar UV Templates in RuthAndRoth and to post on the GitHub repository was provided by Robin Wood on 5-Apr-2019.

 > Outworldz (Fred Beckhusen) on 1-Apr-2019: